 Why Do I Need a Vacuum Sealer?
 Can't I Just Use Freezer Bags?

-I highly recommend a vacuum sealer.
+We highly recommend a vacuum sealer.
 Aside from your stove and fridge, it's one of the most useful kitchen appliances you will ever own.
-For more info, check out my article, Why Every Kitchen Needs a Food Vacuum Sealer.
+For more info, check out our article Why Every Kitchen Needs a Food Vacuum Sealer.

 You can use storage bags for freezing and sous vide cooking, but vacuum sealing increases shelf life dramatically and eliminates freezer burn.

 Bonus: Freezing and Cooking in the Same Bag Saves on Plastic, Too!

 A lot of people don't like the idea of sous vide because there's "so much plastic waste involved."
 We might argue that all food preparation and preservation involves some use of resources, but instead, we'll just point out that if you freeze food and cook it in the same package, you are saving resources.
 So by freezing and sous-viding in the same bag, you're not only saving money, food, and time, you're also doing a little bit to save the planet.

 There are other ways to reduce your plastic use with sous vide, too: click here to read our article about it.